department-of-veterans-affairs/vagov-content/pages/decision-reviews/index.md

 ## What if I need help?

-A Veterans Service Organization or VA-accredited attorney or agent can help you request a decision review. <br>
+A Veterans service organization or VA-accredited attorney or agent can help you request a decision review. <br>
 [Get help requesting a decision review](/decision-reviews/get-help-with-review-request)